 Tenant administrators and developers often have requirements where an app must be restricted to a certain set of users.
 Developers can accomplish the same by using popular authorization patterns like Role Based Access Control (RBAC), but this approach requires a significant amount of work on part of the developer.

-Azure AD allows tenant administrators and developers to restrict an app to a specific set of users or security groups in the tenant by using this built-in feature of Azure AD as well.
+Tenant administrators and developers can restrict an app to a specific set of users or security groups in the tenant by using this built-in feature of Azure AD as well.

 Supported app configurations